joonaspessi/AdventOfCode2021/README.md

 - Changed to Hashmap based implementation where key was "fish age" and value "count of the fish".
 Final fish count can be resolved by iterating hashmap and accumulating values.
 - Debugged a while for a problem where rust runtime panicked.
 Turned out that there was overflow when calculating final result for the part02.
 Changed count to u64 which worked out.
 - Solution was quite elegant and really simple after changing to the Hashmap based implementation.
-- Finally refactored also part01 to use Hashmap and refactored them to use common solver.
+- Finally refactored also part01 and part02 to use common Hashmap based solver.